erasaur/face-detect/README.md

 ## Running the project

 ```
-cd face-detect
+cd <path to face detect>
 ./run.sh
 ```

-Once the server starts listening for connections, visit `localhost:3000` in your browser to experience realtime facial detection via your webcam.
+Once the server starts listening for connections, visit `https://localhost:3000` to begin face detection.